Updated in November 2017 to reflect changes in 'approved' ADR providers.

 In March 2015, government regulations were published which included requirements for traders to provide certain information to consumers regarding ADR by 9 July 2015.
 The Law Society and the Legal Ombudsman published information advising firms of this.

-It was previously envisaged that the Legal Ombudsman would be certified as an ADR approved body under the regulations for regulated legal services providers.
+It was previously envisaged that the Legal Ombudsman would be certified as an ADR approved body under the regulations.
 On 28 August 2015, the Legal Ombudsman withdrew its application to be certified as an ADR entity.
-This has meant that the guidance has had to be changed once again.
+This meant that the guidance had to change.

 B. Previous advice said that I needed to change information in terms and conditions and on my website, do I still need to do this?